cleder/awesome-python-testing/README.md

 - [deal](https://github.com/life4/deal) - Design by contract for Python with static checker and test generation.
 - [icontract](https://github.com/Parquery/icontract) - Design-by-contract in Python3 with informative violation messages and inheritance.
+- [pact-python](https://github.com/pact-foundation/pact-python) - Python version of Pact.
+Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service provider project.

 ## Fake Data